 These lessons led me to create another gluten free choc-chip cookie recipe – one with brown butter but without eggs.
-I was still very much in the vegan mindset, and found that the cookies with egg tasted noticeably ‘barnyard like’, having worked with vegan ingredients for so long.
+I was still very much in the vegan mindset, and found that the cookies with egg tasted noticeably eggy, having worked with vegan ingredients for so long.

 Needless to say, I’ve had sufficient distance from those cookies now.
 My body is ready.
 So, without further ado, my gluten free choc-chip cookies, made with brown butter, egg yolks, and all the sweetness your self isolating self could need.